Updated: April 21st, 2018

 Not to mention this “museum” doesn’t seem to know it’s place.
 It’s clearly trying to be everything to everyone and that just doesn’t work.
 A lesson I think we all learned when Paris Hilton put out a hip-hop album.
 Is this museum for adults?
 For kids?
 Adults that are so adult they actually think they’re kids?
 Why are the two buildings separate when really they’re the same thing?
 Why is this not explained at some point?
 Who in the hell signed Paris Hilton to a music contract?

-It’s also quite clear this is a greatly biased and misleading attraction.
+It’s also quite clear the Ringling Brothers Circus Museum is a greatly biased and misleading attraction.
 When I visit a museum, I want to see stone-cold facts and get all of the information.
 I don’t want to see so obviously how all controversy surrounding your organization has been swept under the rug.
 I don’t want to see a bunch of smiling faces saying to me, “What protests?
 What petitions?
 What scandals?
 I don’t know what you’re talking about!
 Everything is fantastic!
 Top-notch!
 Here, have some cotton candy little girl.”
 IT’S CREEPY WHEN YOU DO THINGS LIKE THAT.

 As far away as I prefer to stay from the circus, I must admit I have played a small yet highly unqualified role in its perpetuation.
 To give you a preview of my upcoming, one-woman circus titled, “I Could’ve Died But Didn’t,” here are some videos of me KILLING IT on the flying trapeze:

-WHAT IS SOMETHING YOU ARE AFRAID OF?
+WHAT IS SOMETHING YOU’RE AFRAID OF?
 CLOWNS, PERHAPS?
-SOCIALITES ON YOUR RADIO?

 PIN THIS ⇣